“Like an elite athlete, Sony's WF-SP800N earbuds excel at everything they do.”

 If the SP700N were underwhelming on battery life, the SP800N have been clearly designed to overwhelm: They pack an impressive nine hours of battery life with their ANC function turned on and an enormous 13 hours when it’s turned off.
 That’s three more ANC hours and five more non-ANC hours than the WF-1000XM3.
 I wasn’t able to confirm these stats during my brief time with the earbuds, but Sony’s claims are usually in line with real-world results.

 The charging case only holds a single charge, which is something of a surprise given its physical size.
 But you can’t argue with the total wire-free time of 26 hours if you need it.
-For a quick top-up, 10 minutes quick charging gives up to 60 minutes of music playback, according to Sony.
+For a quick top-up, 10 minutes of quick charging gives up to 60 minutes of music playback, according to Sony.

-Sony can take a lot of credit for the popularity of active noise cancellation on
+Sony can take a lot of credit for the popularity of active noise cancellation on true wireless earbuds — it’s done more to promote the feature than any other company.

 The SP800N don’t get Sony’s top-of-the-line ANC tech, the proprietary QN1e ANC chip that sits inside the WF-1000XM3, and Sony won’t say which ANC tech the SP800N uses.
 But we know this: It works very nicely.